xuhaibahmad/xuhaibahmad.github.io/_posts/2016-06-10-personal-diet-assistant.markdown

 ![Screenshot](/assets/images/portfolio/pda.png)
 {: refdef}

 Personal Diet Assistant was another term project that ended up submitted half baked.
 The initial ideas was to build a simple yet challenging fitness application that will help users reach their fitness goals.
-The motivation idea behind this app was to change the way fitness and nutrition apps work.
+The motivation behind this app was to change the way fitness and nutrition apps work.
 The goal here is to turn user’s phone into a personal diet assistant, which will work just like a real life Coach, creating a diet and fitness plan for the user according to his/her needs and routine, updating his/her plan according to the performance and much more.
 The aim is to help users reach their fitness goals by instilling healthy habits and routines in their life by following a step-by-step interactive program.

 Features:

 - Registration & Authentication Module
 - Centralized Dashboard
 - Smart Diet/Activity Planning Module